yoanisgil/writing-apis/README.md

 - Monitoring
 - Logging

-# How would you teach someone to write an API? (someone that's never written an API ever never before)
+# How would you teach someone to write an API? (to someone that's never written an API ever never before)

 Write the easiest/dumbest possible thing: